survivejs-sites/template/README.md

-# template
+# site-template

-Template site to clone
+Template site to clone.